One wellbeing community, a thousand local realities: How a Global-Local platform connects cultures

 4:52

-Have you ever tried launching a wellbeing program that works in Brussels, New York, Singapore, London, and São Paulo simultaneously?
-Then you know how challenging it is to create a community that feels at home in every culture, yet still forms one cohesive whole.
+Have you ever tried launching a wellbeing program that works in Brussels, New York, Singapore, London and São Paulo at the same time?
+Then you know how difficult it can be to create a community that feels natural in every culture, while still remaining part of one cohesive whole.

 The multinational community challenge

-Maybe you recognize this scenario.
-You launch a wellbeing initiative that works fantastically at your headquarters in Belgium.
-Employees are enthusiastic, participation is high, results are measurable.
-But when you roll out the same program to your offices in Asia, America, or other European countries, engagement disappoints.
+Maybe you recognize this situation.
+You launch a wellbeing initiative that works perfectly at your headquarters in Belgium.
+Employees are enthusiastic, participation is high and the results are clearly visible.
+But when you roll out the same program in your offices in Asia, America or other parts of Europe, engagement suddenly drops.

-Why?
-Because what works in Brussels doesn't automatically work in Singapore.
-What resonates in New York can be irrelevant in São Paulo.
-Every culture has its own way of dealing with wellbeing, communication, and community-building.
+Why does this happen?
+Because what works in Brussels does not automatically work in Singapore.
+What resonates in New York may feel irrelevant in São Paulo.
+Every culture has its own way of approaching wellbeing, communication and community building.

 Why One-Size-Fits-All platforms fail

-Traditional corporate wellbeing platforms are designed from one perspective – usually that of headquarters.
-They speak one language, follow one communication style, and assume one set of cultural norms.
+Traditional corporate wellbeing platforms are often designed from a single perspective, usually that of the headquarters.
+They communicate in one language, follow one communication style and assume the same cultural norms everywhere.

-The result?
-A platform that feels like a foreign system imposed from above, instead of a natural community where people feel at home.
+The result is a platform that feels like a foreign system imposed from above, rather than a natural community where employees across different regions truly feel at home.

 The Power of Global-Local Alignment